 Get to Know Us | Sarita Schröder, Managing Associate, IP & Technology

 I graduated as a Master of Laws from the University of Helsinki in 2010.
 Prior to joining Hannes Snellman, I spent the majority of my career working for another large corporate law firm in Finland — most recently in the intellectual property practice, but initially for a couple of years in the competition law and dispute resolution practices.
-In addition, I have gained some valuable in-house experience working as a legal counsel for a major Finnish telecommunications company.
+In addition, I have gained some valuable in-house experience working as a legal counsel for a major telecommunications company in Finland.
 There, I was primarily responsible for brand, marketing, and customer service related legal affairs.

 In addition to a law degree, I also have a Master of Science (Economics and Business Administration) degree from Hanken School of Economics in Helsinki, where I completed the Master’s Degree Programme in Intellectual Property Law in 2016.
 Studying alongside work was tough at times, but it was definitely worth it.

 I joined Hannes Snellman’s IP & Tech team in November 2018.
 During spring 2022, I worked as a legal technologist in the firm’s Tech & Innovation team.
 I returned to the IP & Tech team in the beginning of June 2022.

 What was included in your working day as a legal technologist?